 Whereas, a piece of art or something ornamental that your guests have produced… well that is going to give you the post-wedding feels for some time to come.

 You don’t need to be a Van Gogh or a De Vinci to produce a love-heart background on a canvas for your guests to sign.
-Alternatively, you can purchase these little hearts from craft shops and get your guests to sign each one, displaying them in a box frame afterwards.
+Alternatively, you can purchase an array of heart shaped goodness for guests to sign from a variety of sellers such as Etsy, Amazon etc.

 For those whose artistic skills are a little bit more advanced, then these silhouettes can be a fun idea.
 You could also try copying the basic shape below by magnifying the picture, printing, then tracing onto tracing paper (remember when we learnt to do this at school?) onto a canvas, outlining this in pencil before painting.

 GIVE Me An ‘H’, GIVE ME A ‘S’…

 You can purchase initials for your guests to sign, or, if you (or one of your family members) are handy with a jigsaw, give this a whirl yourself.
 Depending on the type of materials you use, you could then hang these up in your home, or have hanging from a garden wall.

 Finger Print Prints

 Why not get tactile, and ask your guests to ink their paws to make a communal piece of art.
 There’s numerous companies that can provide you with a backdrop, and all you need to do is provide the ink pads (and wipes to clean mucky fingers!).

 Get your guests to let out their inner Banksie.
 You can either buy a brick-wall backdrop which guests can add graffiti and later have photos taken in front of, provide a canvas with your initials or name, or have a piece of furniture which your guests can sign.